jostylr/event-when/eventwhen.md

 #### Reinitialize

 This returns the events to the original version.
 I would call it reset except that is a flag to call this.

 We first cancel everything to clear it out and then we attach the new stuff.

+We restore tracker.go if it has been silenced.

     function () {
         var tracker = this;

         tracker.cancel();
         tracker.add(tracker.original);
+        if (tracker.go === noop) {
+            delete tracker.go; //restores to prototype
+        }
         tracker.go();
         return tracker;
     }